roark31337/devcon-demo-app/README.md

+## Part 2
+Part 2 adds fetching remote data and rendering it into the UI.
+The following is shown:

+* Accessing Flickr feed API via native API to bypass same domain security restrictions
+* Callback function to iterate through returned images and render them into the UI

+The key areas of the code to look at are:

+* In photos.js the definition of fetchData, handleFetchSuccess and renderPhotoThumbnail functions

 ## Overview

 This is a simple, sample app showing the beginnings of a hybrid application for iOS and Android.
 It demonstrates the following: